Mathias-SantAnna/PokeCards/README.md

 [View the live project here.](https://mathias-santanna.github.io/PokeCards/)

-This website was created for the purpose of completing the second Milestone Project for the Code Institute's Full Stack Developer course.
-But also for my nephews, to have some fun and memory improvement, which we miss so much.
+<p align="justify">This website was created for the purpose of completing the second Milestone Project for the Code Institute's Full Stack Developer course.
+But also for my nephews, to have some fun and memory improvement, which we miss so much.</p>

 <div align="center">
     <img src="https://i.ibb.co/mN6nYwf/Site-Mockup.jpg" alt="Screenshot: PokeCards Site Mockup" >